JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/05-Getting-to-the-Onion.md

 -- which enables this...
 runProgram :: (Core ~> Infrastructure) -> Free Core e -> Effect e
--- ... a working program written by a domain-expert in a domain-specific -- language who is ignorant of all the technical details that make it work.
+-- ... a program written by a domain-expert in a domain-specific -- language who is ignorant of all the technical details that make it work...
 --
+-- ... that has been optimized and works for numerous backends by -- your technical experts.
+--
--- In addition, we can always change the infrastructure code to use a new -- framework, UI, database, etc. without rewriting any code of the main code.
+-- In addition, we can always change the infrastructure code to use a new -- framework, UI, database, etc. without rewriting any of the domain-specific code.
 ```

-Thus, this recursive nature is what can lead to stack overflows and hence why we need to use `Run` instead of `Free`.
+Note: this recursive nature of `Free` is what can lead to stack overflows.
+This is why we should to use `Run` instead of `Free`.

 ## Examples and Implications

-To see some examples and the implications of this idea, read the following links and translate the `IO` monad to `Effect` and the mention of Purescript's now-outdated `Eff` monad to `Effect`:
+To see some examples and the implications of this idea, read the following links and translate the `IO` monad to `Effect` and the mention of Purescript's now-outdated `Eff` monad to `Effect`.
+Also note that `MTL` works faster than `Free` on Haskell, but I don't know their performance comparison on Purescript:
 - [A Modern Architecture for FP: Part 1](http://degoes.net/articles/modern-fp)
 - [MTL-version of Onion Architecture](https://gist.github.com/ocharles/6b1b9440b3513a5e225e)
 - MTL vs Free Deathmatch - [Video](https://www.youtube.com/watch?v=JLevNswzYh8) & [Slides](https://www.slideshare.net/jdegoes/mtl-versus-free)